Junta-led Burkina Faso Suspends BBC, Voice Of America For Two Weeks - UrduPoint

 - UN 'concerned' -

-"Restrictions on media freedom and civic space must stop immediately," spokesperson Marta Hurtado said in a statement.
+"Restrictions on media freedom and civic space must end immediately," said UN spokesperson Marta Hurtado.

-"Freedom of expression including the right of access to information is crucial in any society, and even more so in the context of the transition in Burkina Faso."
+"Freedom of expression and freedom of information is crucial for all societies, and even more in the context of transition in Burkina Faso."

 The CSC said it had "directed" internet service providers to suspend access to the sites and other digital platforms of the BBC, VOA and HRW from Burkinabe territory.